babolivier/scanner/README.md

 # Scanner

-This project aims at providing a simple UI to control a scanner.
+This project provides a simple UI to control a scanner.

 ![Screenshot](/screenshots/screenshot1.jpg)